Vitamin A deficiency

-VAD also diminishes the ability to fight infections.
-In countries where children are not immunized, infectious diseases such as measles have higher fatality rates.
-As elucidated by Alfred Sommer, even mild, subclinical deficiency can also be a problem, as it may increase children's risk of developing respiratory and diarrheal infections, decrease growth rate, slow bone development, and decrease likelihood of survival from serious illness.
+In pregnant women, VAD is associated with a high prevalence of night blindness and poor maternal health outcomes including an increased risk of maternal mortality and complications during pregnancy and lactation.
+VAD also affects the immune system and diminishes the body's ability to fight infections.
+In countries where children are not immunized, VAD is linked to higher fatality rates from infectious diseases such as measles.
+Even mild, subclinical deficiency can also be a problem, as it may increase children's risk of developing respiratory and diarrheal infections, decrease growth, impair bone development, and reduce their likelihood of surviving serious illnesses.